qiujihao19/Artemis/TRAIN_AND_VALIDATE.md

 ├── valley
 ├── videochatgpt_tune
 └── Artemis_data
 		├──HC-STVG
 		├──MeViS_release
 		├──A2D_sentences
 		├──VID-sentence
 		├──GOT-10k
+			├──clip_feature
+			└── data/full_data/train
 		├──LaSOT
 		└── MGIT
+			├──clip_feature
+			└── MGIT-Train
 ```

 ### data for validating
 - For video, videos and annotations for video qa, you can download from [Video LLaVA]([Video-LLaVA/TRAIN_AND_VALIDATE.md at main · PKU-YuanGroup/Video-LLaVA (github.com)](https://github.com/PKU-YuanGroup/Video-LLaVA/blob/main/TRAIN_AND_VALIDATE.md)) , we also provide the generated video clip feature, you can download from [Baidu Disk](https://pan.baidu.com/s/1vPZswad5auXlDrmV7JJpdg?pwd=lj8b).
-- For Video-ChatGPT benchmark, you can download from [Video-ChatGPT](https://github.com/mbzuai-oryx/Video-ChatGPT/blob/main/quantitative_evaluation/README.md), we also provide the generated video clip feature, you can download from [Baidu Disk](https://pan.baidu.com/s/1vPZswad5auXlDrmV7JJpdg?pwd=lj8b).
+- For Video-ChatGPT benchmark, you can download from [Video-ChatGPT](https://github.com/mbzuai-oryx/Video-ChatGPT/blob/main/quantitative_evaluation/README.md), we also provide the generated video clip feature, you can download .

 ## Training
 Specify your `DATA_ROOT` according to the data preparation.